ayonli/sse/README.md

 That said, the server should check the property `isClosed` at the very beginning of the request life cycle, to see if a connection has been marked closed, once closed, the server must not do anything continuing.

+Apart from closing the connection on the server side, the client can call `es.close()` to close the connection positively, and no-reconnection will be fired afterwards.